 - Which episodes have you enjoyed?
-Which not so much?
+Which haven’t you enjoyed?

-- What would you like me to talk more about?
+- What topics would you like me to talk about more?

 - Where are you on your publishing journey?
 Published?
 Just getting started?

 - Where are you headed?
-Are you planning to walk the traditional route or the indie route?
+Are you planning to walk the traditional or indie route?